joemckevitt/fueller_serverless/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+An side project to learn the key building blocks for building serverless applications.

 ## Getting Started